How we are governed

 Austine’s roles are those of support to the Programmes Officer.
-He is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, equipments, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.
+He is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, equipment, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.

 Margaret Kabuswe – Assistant Programmes Officer

 Margaret’s roles are those of support to the Programmes Officer.
-She is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, management of events, equipments, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.
+She is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, management of events, equipment, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.

 Maureen Bwalya – Assistant Programmes Officer

 Maureen’s roles are those of support to the Programmes Officer.
-She is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, management of events, equipments, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.
+She is responsible for performing research, providing technical support, documentation of programmes and processes; arranging materials, management of events, equipment, and other resources; communicating programme objectives, supporting programme activities and evaluating programme effectiveness.